shan-emacs/emacs-packages-mirrors/melpa/xmlunicode-readme.txt

 Changes

+v1.21 24 Nov 2019
+  Moved the helm-related functions into a separate file.
+Helm must be setup before you can require 'xmlunicode-helm.
+This avoids an ugly bug where (I infer) the byte compiled xmlunicode.el file did not have a correct function reference for `helm-build-sync-source` so it didn't work reliably.
-v1.20 23 Nov 2019
+  I made a few small improvements to `xmlunicode-show-character-list`. v1.20 23 Nov 2019
   Fixed obvious typo in the name of the xmlunicode-iso8879-character-insert function name.
 (The xmlunicode prefix was repeated.)